Constructions and Isotopies of High-Dimensional Legendrian Spheres: Introduction

 \begin{construction} Consider $(M,\xi)$ and $L$ similarly as above.
-Then, the open book can be stabilised, by modifying the page by attaching a Weinstein $n$-handle along $\partial L$, and then performing a positive Dehn twist along the resulting Lagrangian $n$-sphere, obtained by taking the union of $L$ and the core of the handle.
+Then, the open book can be stabilised, by modifying the page by attaching a Weinstein $n$-handle along $\partial L$, and then performing a positive Dehn twist along the resulting exact Lagrangian $n$-sphere, obtained by taking the union of $L$ and the core of the handle.
 This resulting manifold is contactomorphic to $(M,\xi)$.
 Also, the Lagrangian sphere in the new page can be perturbed to a Legendrian sphere.
 We will call this Legendrian $S_{stab}(L)$. \end{construction}

+A motivation for looking at these constructions is the search for ``interesting'' embeddings of Legendrian spheres in high dimensions.
+In high codimension, with the lack of smooth knotting, it is challenging to give general constructions that will produce Legendrian knotted spheres.
+Since exotic spheres in smooth topology can often be produced by gluing two balls, one can ask whether something similar happens for Lagrangian disks and spheres produced thus.

-Our main result is that these constructions give Legendrian isotopic spheres and are isotopic to the standard Legendrian unknot.
-The standard Legendrian unknot is defined to be the Legendrian realisation of the $n$-dimensional unknotted sphere in a Darboux neighbourhood of a contact manifold.
+Our main result is that the two constructions mentioned above do not produce anything ``interesting' -- they give Legendrian spheres that are isotopic to the standard Legendrian unknot.
+The standard Legendrian unknot is defined to be the Legendrian realisation of the $n$-dimensional unknotted sphere in a Darboux neighbourhood, which is contactomorphic to a Darboux neighbourhood in $\tgtsn$, which is the boundary of an exact Lagrangian disk in $(B^{2n+2}, \omega_{st})$.
 Its front projection can be inductively constructed by starting from the unknot with maximal Thurston-Bennequin number in $(\mR^3,\xi_{st})$ and successively spinning half of the front projection.

 \begin{theorem} Consider a supporting open book decomposition of a contact manifold $(M, \xi)$.
 Consider a Lagrangian disk $L$ in the page.
-Then $S_{join}(L)$ is Legendrian isotopic to $S_{stab}(L)$, and they are both isotopic to the standard Legendrian unknot. \end{theorem}
+Then $S_{join}(L)$ and $S_{stab}(L)$ are both isotopic to the standard Legendrian unknot. \end{theorem}

-A technical issue in the above proof is the following: $S_{join}$ is defined with respect to a certain open book decomposition of $(M, \xi)$, whereas $S_{stab}$ is defined with respect to the stabilisation of the open book decomposition.
-While the open books support contactomorphic contact manifolds, to prove Legendrian isotopy, one needs to see stabilisation of the open book as an embedded operation.
-We will show the following in Section \ref{sec:stabilise}:

-\begin{theorem} Assume $(M^{2n+1},\xi)$ admits the supporting open book $(B, \nu)$, whose stabilisation along the Legendrian disk $L$, which is a Lagrangian in the page, is $(B',\nu')$.
-Then $\nu$ and $\nu'$ are obtained from each other by surgering out a $(2n+1)$-disk neighbourhood of $L$, and replacing it by another $(2n+1)$-disk. \end{theorem}

-\begin{remark} Although the theorems are stated for all dimensions, there is a caveat with ambient dimension 3.
-As observed in Remark 4.3 of \cite{vanKoert17}, the proof of Lemma \ref{lagtoleg} does not work similarly in this dimension.
-However, the theorems hold if we start with Lagrangian arcs in pages that are also Legendrian in the manifold, and that can always be arranged for some open book decomposition. \end{remark}

 \begin{construction} This construction of Legendrian spheres in $(\mR^{2n+1}, \xi_{st})$ was introduced by Ekholm in \cite{ekholm2016non}.
 Start with a Lagrangian disk $L$ which is cylindrical near its boundary, in the symplectisation of $\mR^{2n-1}$.
 Embed it in a hypersurface in $\mR^{2n+1}$ transverse to the Reeb flow.
 Then join the Legendrian lifts of this disk and a reflection of the disk in the same hypersurface to obtain a Legendrian sphere $\Lambda(L,L)$.
 An example of this construction is given in Figure \ref{fig:Cobordism}. \end{construction}